 And, this is a beautiful way to honor my dead lover.

-Today as I write this, it has been four years exactly since I stood at the cemetery and watched them lower Mike’s casket into the earth.
+I originally wrote this nine months ago to the day.
+It had been four years exactly since I stood at the cemetery and watched them lower Mike’s casket into the earth.
 I died in that moment.
 Mike was buried, and I was buried alive.
 It is poetic that today, four years later, I am writing to you about what I have learned about love since that terrible day Mike was returned to the Earth.
 Being Mike’s widow has been the hardest experience of my life, but I do believe I am finally finding my way back to life.
 Because of Mike and the affinity for love he birthed in me, I am steadily working on becoming the Love of my Life.
 Mike would like this.
 In fact, he’d love that I am loving myself in the very way he loved me: wholly, madly and completely.

 When Mike died, I experienced a massive identity crisis.
 My world was shattered.
 And, for a long, long time, I lost myself in the wreckage.
 Mike’s sudden death sent me into a tailspin.
 I was utterly disorientated.
 I had to reteach myself things like: eating, breathing and sleeping.
 Then, once I reestablish these rudimentary skills, I was left with the much harder task of learning who I was without him.